 After completing my Masters in Public Health (MPH) from Boston University, I started my career as a humanitarian aid worker.
 I landed by first gig working in Kosovo and Albania during the conflict in 1999 and it was there I witnessed the exploitation of the media in covering the war.
 It inspired me to become a storyteller.

 Since that time, I have worked tirelessly over the past 10+ years producing films on a range of topics related to global health and development.
 As a teaching artist for young artists in NYC, I also became committed to bringing arts and creativity to the United Nations and the larger global development community.

 Through building relationships with UN experts, learning the "UN language", producing films, curating artistic performances and workshops, and though building partnerships with different agencies, I became committed to advocating for institutional credibility for socially conscious artists to have a seat at the global development table.
-My ultimate goal is to build a movement that leads to a UN arts department or an Arts Envoy position and the best way this can happen is through showcasing what socially conscious artists are capable of doing.

 The following site has links to my various initiatives.
 Feel free to follow me or join my newsletter.